dreamthought/openclassrooms-example-for-mila/README.md

 ## /public

-(you'll see this without logging in)
+(you'll see this without logging in.)
+Don't stick in a trailing slash, etc

 ## /login and /logout